CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. N: I understand Refactoring may be an alternative to rewrite in some cases, but in the previous episode you said refactoring is an ongoing activity that consumes a significant portion of your time.
 Why would you refactor code that already works?

-1. G: Yea, you know the old saying: “if it ain't broke, don't fix it”.
+1. G: Yea, you know the good old saying: “if it ain't broke, don't fix it”.

 1. I: I think of refactoring as an investment.
 An investment of effort in the present in order to harvest the fruits in the future.
 Tell me, do you fold your clean clothes after laundry and place them sorted in the closet?
 Or do you just store the basket of clean laundry in the corner of the room?